sbolongaita/HLI_Cause-Specific-EVAM/README.md

 **Script:** `2-3_frontier-projection.R`

-**Objective:** Project the age-cause-specific mortality frontiers into the future (2045)
+**Objective:** Project the age-cause-specific mortality frontiers into the future (2050)

-This script takes the harmonized frontier mortality rates for 2010-2019 and projects them into the future using ordinary least squares (OLS) linear regression, unless there are stochastic concerns or a positive trend line from the regression, in which case the average mortalityrate from 2010-2019 is used.
+This script takes the harmonized frontier mortality rates for 2010-2019 and projects them into the future using ordinary least squares (OLS) linear regression, unless there are stochastic concerns or a positive trend line from the regression, in which case the average mortality rate from 2010-2019 is used.

 **Input:**
 -   `data/processed/frontier_base.Rda`